blurb...

 A former English and creative writing teacher, she thought if she could teach writing, she should be able to do it.
 Those thoughts and some brainstorming sessions with her daughter led to her first novel, Another Summer, set in a picturesque coastal village in Maine.
 From that debut novel, the Wentworth Cove series was born.

-She’s currently working on the third book in the Trinity Springs series, which will be out in the summer of 2024.
+She’s currently working on the fourth book in the Wentworth Cove series, which will be available in early spring 2026.

 Newsletter